 Experience a full day visiting one of NLs largest resettled Villages.
 The village of Exploits was once one of the largest fishing centers on the North East coast of NL.
 Nestled between two islands that were once connected by a bridge, Exploits was a thriving fishing village with sawmills, shipyards, churches and schools.
 Census reports show 600 residents in 1874 but less than 300 by 1966.
 Today, Exploits Island is a seasonal destination for recreational boaters, people who have family ties to the island and others who just fell in love with the place and have built cottages there.

 Your tour will begin with a 20-minute boat ride to the outer reaches of the Bay of Exploits and into the sheltered narrows of the Harbor of Exploits.
 Now, we can’t talk about NL culture without beginning with the cod fishery, so after a brief stop lets take a short jaunt to a fishing ground to see if we can catch some cod.
 Continuing with our cultural theme we will return to our Exploits harbor dock, clean your fish and give you a demonstration of how cod was cured back in the day.
 When lunch time rolls around you can choose between dockside fish and chips (using your fish) or a more traditional meal of “fish and brewis”.
+Please note that the catching and retention of Cod is limited to the recreational Cod Fishery dates.
+Although they may vary from year to year, they usually are weekends, extending from Saturday to Monday evening and through most of the summer.

 After your meal settles a bit its off to explore the island by walking the old village foot paths.
 We’ll talk about its natural history, the indigenous but now extinct Beothuk and their clashes with early Europeans, the 1960s resettlement program and visit old cemeteries.
 With a bit of luck, we’ll run across some locals and have a chat about what it was like to grow up in a remote NL community.
 Unfortunately, we’ll soon be out of time and its back to Lawrence’s harbor with a day full of memories.
 Memories you won’t soon forget.